0-Tikaro/simulation-protocol/README.md

 ---

 #### FULL-LENGTH CTM
-These maps are the "classic" in terms of size: they offer big challenges with 20+ hours of gameplay time.
-They also have at least 15 mandatory objectives.
+These maps are the "classic" of CTM maps in terms of scale.
+With 15+ objectives, they offer long-term challenges with 20+ hours of gameplay time.

 ---

 ## [ENTROPY (SP03)][link_entropy]
 hold on nothing here yet

+Surviving several years of on-and-off development, this the definitive CTM experience I bring to the table.
+Entropy offers you a gigantic cohesive world to explore, filled to the brim with lore and hiding many secrets under its seemingly withered silent carcass.
+The map is spiced up with a custom-made resource pack that will require you to install Optifine to play it.

 15 objectives |
-Made for **Minecraft 1.12** |
+Made for **Minecraft 1.12 + Optifine** |
 Released on **8 June 2018** |

 <br><br>